Hand hygiene in the healthcare environment

 - Further information

-As part of the World Health Organisation's First Global Patient Safety Challenge, the Australian Commission on Safety and Quality in Health Care (ACSQHC) has established the National Hand Hygiene Initiative and engaged Hand Hygiene Australia (HHA) to implement a culture-change program into all health services throughout Australia.
-The Hand Hygiene Australia program consists of education packages, resources and a national database of hand hygiene compliance audit results.
-Compliance with hand hygiene according to the WHO '5 moments' is recorded by specially trained and validated auditors, and hospitals are required to submit data three times per year according to the Hand Hygiene Australia schedule.
-The number of 'moments' required to be audited is proportional to the size of the hospital.
+As part of the World Health Organisation's First Global Patient Safety Challenge, the Australian Commission on Safety and Quality in Health Care (ACSQHC) established the National Hand Hygiene Initiative (NHHI) and for the past 10 years have engaged Hand Hygiene Australia (HHA) to implement a culture-change program into all health services throughout Australia.
+From the 1st November 2019, the ACSQHC will manage the NHHI program, including education packages, resources and the national database of hand hygiene compliance audit results.
+Compliance with hand hygiene according to the WHO '5 moments' is recorded by specially trained and validated auditors, and hospitals are required to submit data three times per year according to the NHHI schedule.
+The number of 'moments' required to be audited is proportional to the size of the hospital

 South Australia is supporting this initiative by including hand hygiene compliance as a key performance indicator of patient safety and quality of health care delivery.
-SA Health has provided several resources to assist healthcare facilities to implement the HHA program.
+SA Health has provided several resources to assist healthcare facilities to implement the NHHI program.
+Healthcare facilities can contribute hand hygiene data to national and local audits.
+For more information refer to the ACSQHC NHHI Website.

 SA Health supports World Hand Hygiene Day campaign annually.

 The SA Health Hand Hygiene Policy directive (PDF 299KB) establishes a uniform approach to hand hygiene across the public health sector.

 The associated SA Health Hand Hygiene Guideline (PDF 223KB) summarises best practice for healthcare workers in the clinical setting.